kshep425/Express-Note-Taker/README.md

-# Express-Note-Taker
+# Express Note Taker
-an application that can be used to write, save, and delete notes.
+An application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.